Pikes Peak Standard Route Guide

 After 6 miles of hiking you will finally pass Barr Camp.
 There are numerous campsites available here if you’d like to spend the night (highly recommended if you’re a beginner).
 Tree-line is just a bit further up the trail from here.
 There are also cabins you can rent but this must be arranged ahead of time and fills fast.

 As you finally reach tree line near 12,100 feet the remaining route comes into view.
 While the trail is in good condition, it can be hard to see from where you are.
-Get ready for 2,000 feet of elevation gain to go to reach the sumit!
+Get ready for 2,000 feet of elevation gain to go to reach the summit!

-The 16 Golden Stairs are really just a series of gruelling switchbacks up the eastern face of Pikes Peak.
+The 16 Golden Stairs are really just a series of grueling switchbacks up the eastern face of Pikes Peak.
 If you’ve gotten this far, you can push through to the summit from here.
 Just don’t try to count the switchbacks, it won’t make things easier.

 As you approach the top, the Summit House will come into view.
 Pikes Peak is the only 14er with a permanent structure on the summit.
 In fact, it offers doughnuts and coffee – a well earned treat after all your hard work.